Rising sea levels: “Our islands will one day be wiped off the map: what will happen to our women?"

 boldness

-that dared it to come
+that dared it to comethat’s

-what they want to hear
+what they want to hearthey don’t want to hear

 that maybe